The Ultimate Cooling Sheets Comparison for Perimenopause Night Sweats

 • Eucalyptus lyocell outperformed all materials in both cooling and moisture control, though it commands a premium price.
 Testers reported the fabric felt “like sliding into a cool stream” during hot flashes.

 • Bamboo blends offered 80% of the performance at 30% lower cost than eucalyptus, making them ideal for budget-conscious shoppers.
-The Sleep & Beyond set particularly impressed with its cross-hatch weave that enhanced airflow.
+The Sleep & Beyond set check price on Amazon particularly impressed with its cross-hatch weave that enhanced airflow.

-• Silver-infused options like Sheex reduced nighttime odor complaints by 62% in user trials—a major benefit for women experiencing increased body odor during hormonal changes.
+• Silver-infused options like Sheex check price on Amazon reduced nighttime odor complaints by 62% in user trials—a major benefit for women experiencing increased body odor during hormonal changes.

 • Budget microfiber sheets trapped heat 23% more than mid-range bamboo, with noticeable pilling after just 15 washes.

-• The surprise standout was Cool-jams’ proprietary blend, which used channeled fibers to direct moisture away from the body 40% faster than average.
+• The surprise standout was Cool-jams’ check price on Amazon proprietary blend, which used channeled fibers to direct moisture away from the body 40% faster than average.

 Additional performance notes: